Peter Herrndorf on his illustrious career in the arts

 Peter Herrndorf stepped down as Chairman and CEO of TVOntario in February of 1999, and was appointed as a Senior Visiting Fellow of Massey College at the University of Toronto later that month.
-He began his new role as President and CEO of the National Arts Centre in Ottawa on September 1, 1999.
+He was President and CEO of the National Arts Centre in Ottawa from September 1, 1999 to June 2, 2018.

 After graduating in 1962 from the University of Manitoba in Political Science and English, Peter Herrndorf received a law degree from Dalhousie University in Halifax in 1965, and earned his Master’s Degree in Administration at the Harvard Business School in 1970.
 He received an honorary Doctor of Laws degree from York University in 1989, from the University of Winnipeg in 1993, from Dalhousie University in 2000, from Carleton University in 2004, and from the University of Manitoba and Brock University in 2006.